BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_01.md

 The Ability Capsule will become unobtainable after some more story events, so grab it while you can.
 In Reborn, you get to choose the Pokémon's target ability when you use one, including hidden abilities.

-With the Oran Berry, we can now enter the house immediately on the right back in Lower Peridot Ward to get **Skitty**.
+Choosing to save this Oran Berry for the first gym isn't a bad idea... though we can instead now enter the house immediately on the right back in Lower Peridot Ward to get **Skitty**.
 Back up from here there are some trainers.

-**Youngster Sid.
-Field: No Field**
-- Hoothoot, Lv.
-8, Serious Nature, IVs: 10

-**Street Rat Murphy.
-Field: No Field**
-- Ledyba, Lv.
-10, Serious Nature, IVs: 10

-**Youngster Tony.
-Field: No Field**
-- Kricketot, Lv.
-7, Serious Nature, IVs: 10
-- Ekans, Lv.
-8, Serious Nature, IVs: 10
+!battle(["Sid", :YOUNGSTER, 0])

+!battle(["Murphy", :StreetRat, 0])

+!battle(["Tony", :YOUNGSTER, 0])

 Also, another few hidden items: